-Any errors in grades, including omissions, must be reported by the student to the Assistant Registrar.
-A "Grade Correction Authorization" form may be obtained from the Assistant Registrar's Office and must be completed and signed by the appropriate faculty member, the Department Chair, the Dean, and Assistant Registrar.
-No corrections, additions, or changes will be made unless grade errors are reported to the Assistant Registrar within the first four weeks of the semester following the semester in which the course was taken.
+Any errors in grades, including omissions, must be reported by the student to the Assistant Director of Academic Services.
+A "Grade Correction Authorization" form may be obtained from the Assistant Director of Academic Services' Office and must be completed and signed by the appropriate faculty member, the Department Chair, the Dean, and Assistant Director of Academic Services.
+No corrections, additions, or changes will be made unless grade errors are reported to the Assistant Director of Academic Services within the first four weeks of the semester following the semester in which the course was taken.
 Failure to report a grade error within the time specified above will result in the original grade being recorded on a permanent basis.